Novartis/YADA/readme.md

 # What's in this document?

-This document contains an overview of the framework and quick start instructions.
-Check out the [User Guide] or the [Beginners' Guide/FAQ] for details.
+This document contains an overview of the framework and features.
+Check out the [Quickstart/Deployment Guide] for details on getting started.

 ## Table of Contents